pcda17/pcda17.github.io/index.md

 -   danah boyd & Kate Crawford (2012) "Critical Questions for Big Data," *Information, Communication & Society*, 15:5, 662-679.

 To start for next week:
--   Stephenson, Neal.
-“In the Beginning Was the Command Line.”
-Cryptonomicon, 1999.
-[Note: This reading is due the second week of the course but it's quite long] <http://www.cryptonomicon.com/beginning.html>.
+-   Neal Stephenson (1999) “In the Beginning Was the Command Line.”
+Cryptonomicon.
+[Note: This reading is due the second week of the course but it's quite long.] <http://www.cryptonomicon.com/beginning.html>.
 [TXT](http://www.cryptonomicon.com/command.zip).
 [PDF](https://www.dropbox.com/s/kbpvllkmlb7u5uh/Neal%20Stephenson%201999%20-%20In%20the%20Beginning%20was%20the%20Command%20Line.pdf?dl=1).
 [EPUB](https://www.dropbox.com/s/sisnsmw0m0b6vci/Neal%20Stephenson%201999%20-%20In%20the%20Beginning%20was%20the%20Command%20Line.epub?dl=0).

 ##### [▸ In-class outline](week-01.md)